jramos-cts/redmine_omniauth_google/README.md

 Users can now to use their Google Account to log in to your instance of Redmine.

 Additionaly
-* Setup value Autologin in Settings on tab Authentification
+* Setup value Autologin in Settings on tab Authentication

 ### Other options